 However, you should also know that only vitamin K2 as MK-7 is made from a natural source.
 In the case of the MenaQ7® in TrueOsteo™, the vitamin K2 is made from chick peas (most other vitamin K2 ingredients come from soy).

 Besides being synthetic, the problem with MK-4 is it disappears from the blood almost as quickly as it enters - because its half-life is only 1 to 2 hours.
 So you need to take extremely large doses multiple times a day - which can be really expensive and inconvenient.
 Plus, the large dose needed would be way above the recommended consumption level for vitamin K2.

 That’s why we only use vitamin K2 as MK-7 - and the premier brand is MenaQ7®.
-In fact, MenaQ7® is the only vitamin K2 brand clinically studied and shown to deliver both bone and cardiovascular benefits.
+In fact, MenaQ7® delivers both bone and cardiovascular benefits.

 What’s more, TrueOsteo™ is made with the most advanced form known as MenaQ7® Crystals.
 This ingredient represents the most significant technological breakthrough in the new generation of vitamin K2.
 Here are some of the features of MenaQ7® Crystals:

 In addition, MenaQ7® is suitable for vegans and vegetarians, free from gluten, dairy, soy, and other known allergens.

 Sensoril®: Helps Protect Your Body (and Bones) From The Effects of Stress.